Free Synagogue of Flushing: Events since 2000

 Michael Weisser joined as rabbi in September 2008, when the synagogue had around 100 members, down from several hundred decades earlier.
 A graduate of Hebrew Union College's cantorial program in the 1970s, he was ordained in 2001.
 He has participated in the planning and execution of the Queens Unity Walk, which brings together people of various faiths for a day of learning.
 He is currently involved in the creation of an interfaith council that will serve the ethnically and religiously diverse borough of Queens.
 Recently, he was among those chosen to deliver an invocation at New York City Mayor Michael Bloomberg’s Interfaith Breakfast.

 When Weisser was a cantor in Lincoln, Nebraska, Larry Trapp, the Grand Dragon of the White Knights of the Ku Klux Klan threatened him and his family.
 The rabbi's response was to reach out to the one behind the threats.
 He ultimately befriended Mr. Trapp and was instrumental in changing him from a lifelong racist to a renouncer of hatred who spoke out publicly against bigotry.
 Three months before his death from diabetes-related kidney disease in 1992, Trapp converted to Judaism under Rabbi Weisser's guidance, in the very same synagogue he once plotted to blow up.
-The book Not by the Sword: How a Cantor and His Family Transformed a Klansman by Kathryn Watterson was written about these events.
-Composer Michael Ching wrote an opera called Slaying the Dragon (2012) based on the events described in Watterson's book.
+A book was written about these events; dramatised by Michael Ching's 2012 opera called Slaying the Dragon.
 Rabbi Weisser retired in June 2016 and returned to Nebraska.

 Nationally known Steven Pearlston, a professional opera singer and director, was the synagogue's cantor and music director for 35 years until his resignation in July 2014.
 He possessed a broad knowledge of the full range of the Jewish liturgical, classical and secular musical repertoires, as well as Jewish history and philosophy.
 He was the cantor of the only synagogue in Queens which had a professional choir at all services.
 The choir performed behind an ornate grate above the pink marbled Ark.
 During the first 47 years, the synagogue did not have a cantor with the rabbi conducting services and the congregation singing the responses.
 In 1923, it obtained an organ which ranks in quality with some of the finest organs in Europe.